She Loves Me: Other productions

-A limited run of concert performances was held in March 1977 at The Town Hall in New York City, and featured Madeline Kahn as Amalia, Barry Bostwick as Georg, Rita Moreno as Ilona, George Rose (actor) as Mr. Maraczek, and Laurence Guittard as Kodaly.
+A limited run of concert performances was held in March 1977 at The Town Hall in New York City, and featured Madeline Kahn as Amalia, Barry Bostwick as Georg, Rita Moreno as Ilona, George Rose as Mr. Maraczek, and Laurence Guittard as Kodaly.

 A slightly abridged BBC-TV production was made in 1978 starring Gemma Craven as Amalia, Robin Ellis as Georg, and David Kernan as Kodaly.

+Conductor Tom Helm served as music director for productions of She Loves Me staged at the Pittsburgh Civic Light Opera (PCLO) in 2003 and the Paper Mill Playhouse (PMP) in 2004.
+The PCLO production was directed by Van Kaplan and starred Jacquelyn Piro as Amalia, George Dvorsky as Georg, and David Hess as Kodaly.
+The PMP production also starred Dvorsky and Hess but with Michele Ragusa as Amalia and James Brennan as director.

 The Oregon Shakespeare Festival, in Ashland, Oregon, staged a production as part of its 2010 season, running from February through October in the Angus Bowmer Theater.

 A critically acclaimed, small-scale Australian production opened at Sydney's Hayes Theatre Company, which began previews on 22 August 2018.
 The show featured Rowan Witt as Georg opposite Caitlin Berry as Amalia, with Tony Llewellyn-Jones as Maraczek.
 The production was directed by Erin James.

 Characters and original cast

 Cancelled film adaptation

 MGM bought the screen rights for the musical in 1967 with plans to make it into a film starring Julie Andrews and to be directed by Harold Prince.
 After a year of delays, MGM moved forward with the film with a revised production in 1969.
 Julie Andrews was still set to play Amalia; however Blake Edwards was now set to direct.
 Dick Van Dyke was strongly considered for the role of Georg which would have reunited Andrews and Van Dyke for the first time since Mary Poppins in 1964.
 Maurice Chevalier was among those considered for the role of Maraczek.
 Production was well underway when Kirk Kerkorian bought MGM and installed James T. Aubrey Jr. to run the studio to make sweeping changes.

-With a major company restructuring and focus shifting to more youth oriented films and the musical was among the many projects abruptly dropped.
+With a major company restructuring and focus shifting to more youth oriented films, the musical was among the many projects abruptly dropped.